[ Main index » Bicycle components tests » Bicycle lighting (esp. dynamo powered)

 I had trouble with this headlamp as the first came without instructions, before testing the second I asked for the instructions but they can be interpreted in different ways (due to the drawings in the manual but also the input/output voltage specs printed on the lamp).
 These instruction really need to be changed!
 I have used the 2nd one on dynamo, which is possible directly, but that gives a very weak beam (far weaker than a Saferide 40 or Cyo), and when I tried it with a battery it died.
 New instructions were found by a reader of my website, but it was too late for me...

-I'm not going to test any more samples of this lamp, what you can expect from the beam can be seen on my Saferide 60 modification/dissection page.
+I'm not going to test any more samples of this lamp, what you can expect from the beam can be seen on my Saferide 60 modification/dissection page where I run the Saferide 60 with the LBL driver.

 More details: Philips Saferide 80 pedelec

-The following are all battery powered headlamps with cutoff that might be competion to the Philips LBL.
+The following are all battery powered headlamps with cutoff that might be competion to the Philips LBL/Saferide 80.

 Philips Saferide e-bike (battery powered with cutoff) The e-bike headlamp needs to adhere to different rules than StVZO, namely ECE R113.
 E-bikes are electric bicycles that go without needing to pedal, and can go 40 km/h (I think).
 They are not allowed in all countries.
 The e-bike version has a smaller lamphead than the LBL (shorter as there are no internal batteries, but also less wide), uses Altilon LEDs and I'm curious how good the beam is.
 Early 2012 it was to be OEM only, but there was a possibility of making it available for sale on the aftermarket.